Mangrove planting in Madagascar

-To date, they have planted over 334 million trees across 8 countries They have created 3.3 million days of work for local communities By 2025 they aim to plant 500 million trees each year
+To date, they have planted over 334 million trees across 8 countries.
+This has opened up 3.3 million days of work for local communities.
+By the year 2025, their goal is to plant 500 million trees each year.

 Great for Earth

-Madagascar has experienced deforestation on an enormous scale with only 10% of its original forest remaining today.
-Did you know that approximately 75% of species found in Madagascar are not found anywhere else in the world?
-This means it is even more important to protect what is left and help to reforest areas that have been destroyed.
+In Madagascar, forest restoration is a critical issue- the country has lost over 90% of its native forest cover today.
+This is a huge loss for biodiversity, since approximately 75% of its species are not found anywhere else in the world.
+It is our responsibility to protect what is left and help to reforest areas that have been destroyed.

-Mangroves are important for the climate crisis because estimates suggesting that they sequester carbon at a rate of 2 – 4 times greater than mature tropical forests.
+Mangroves are an excellent forest type for restoration- it not only stores more carbon than traditional forests, it also provides multiple benefits to coastal communities like storm protection, water filtration and livelihood generation.
 Each mangrove tree removes around 308kg of CO2 from the atmosphere over the course of its life-cycle (approximately 25 years).